sttoracle/ORACASB/README.md

 #### STEP 5: Select Security Control Monitoring Option
 <div style="border:1px solid grey;padding:7px;margin-bottom:6px">
 <b>Explanation:</b>
+<br><br>
 Security controls will be explained in more detail in a later exercise but suffice it to say for now that Enterprise Cloud Applications have security-related settings, such as password complexity requirements and idle session timeouts that Oracle CASB Cloud Service can monitor and change according to a baseline configuration, for a particular Enterprise Cloud Application, that is defined in CASB Cloud Service
+<br><br>
 On this screen, we can choose to either:
+<br><br>

-"*Monitor-only*" in which case Oracle CASB Cloud Service reports on these security control values, but doesn’t change them in the cloud application.
+"<i>Monitor-only</i>" in which case Oracle CASB Cloud Service reports on these security control values, but doesn’t change them in the cloud application.
+<br><br>
 or
+<br><br>

-"*Monitor and push*" the preferred values to the cloud application.
+"<i>Monitor and push</i>" the preferred values to the cloud application.
 At registration time, Oracle CASB Cloud Service ensures that your cloud application has your preferred security configuration values.
 After registration, Oracle CASB Cloud Service reports on changes to these values.
 </div>

 ![](images/CASB/pushAndMonitor.png)